 When Ante Books opened, it started with a modest inventory of donated books.
 Over time, the collection has grown through a combination of donations, purchases and personal discoveries.
 Herrera takes pride in the challenge of finding specific books for customers, referring to the process as a “hunt.”

-Herrera said she submitted a professional photo of its display and was excited to learn their bookstore had been chosen as an official vendor for the screenplay books, alongside bookstores in larger cities, such as New York and Los Angeles.
+Herrera said she submitted a professional photo of their display and was excited to learn their bookstore had been chosen as an official vendor for the screen playbooks, alongside bookstores in larger cities, such as New York and Los Angeles.

 One of the unique aspects of Ante Books is its focus on accessibility and affordability.
 The store offers a selection of used books, as well as a free library at the bar and grill Roosevelt’s at 7, located at 821 N. Main St. in McAllen, allowing more people to access literature.